Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 > }
 > ```
 >
-> I feel like you could use some macro magic to emulate C-style unions using
+> you may be able to use some macro magic to emulate C-style unions using
 > getters/setters and a healthy dose of `transmute()`.
-But I'll leave that as
+But that can be an
-> an exercise for the reader.
+> exercise for you.

 Now to roll this all together there's just one more step.
 A build script.